Medicaid for the Elderly and People with Disabilities Handbook

 - Citizenship — You must be a U.S. citizen or a qualified legal alien.
 Qualified legal aliens include those who have been lawfully admitted for permanent residence, active-duty military or honorably discharged veterans (or the spouses/dependent children of veterans), certain refugees/asylees, and certain individuals for whom deportation has been deferred.
 Unless you already have Medicaid or Medicare, a U.S. public birth certificate showing birth in one of the 50 states, the District of Columbia, Puerto Rico (if born on or after Jan.
 13, 1941), Guam (on or after April 10, 1899), the Virgin Islands of the U.S. (on or after Jan.
 17, 1917), American Samoa, Swain’s Island or the Northern Mariana Islands (after Nov.
 4, 1986) may be necessary to prove your citizenship.
 You may also need proof of earning 40 quarters of Social Security credit or proof of 10 years of verifiable work credit to prove your alien status.

 - Residence — You must be a resident of the U.S. and Texas.

 - Medicare Savings Programs — You must be entitled to Medicare Part A for QMB, SLMB and QI-1.
-You will need a Medicare card, award letter or some other document from the Social Security Administration as proof you are entitled to Medicare Part A.
+You will need a Medicare card, award letter, or some other document from the Social Security Administration as proof of your Medicare Part A entitlement.

 - Medical Necessity/Level of Care for Nursing Facility, ICF/IID and Waiver Programs — Your need for medical care available in a Medicaid facility or a Medicaid waiver program will need to be determined.